Where can I get an interest-free loan?

 What type of personal loans have the lowest APR?

-This added level of trust allows lenders to feel safe offering lowering interest rates on their personal loans.
+This added level of trust allows lenders to feel safe offering lowering interest rates on their personal loans, but if you fail to keep up repayments, your asset (such as your home) could be at risk.

 Unsecured loans, on the other hand, don’t have any collateral, and so usually will have higher interest rates.